 We'll be announcing the dates and locations of workshops soon so keep an eye on the website and our social media channels.
 In the meantime if you want to find out more or add your name to our list of volunteers then contact Simon.

 CHAP is part funded by a grant from the Historic Environment Scotland Archaeology Programme

 Did you know?

-The Ardrossan Sarcophage is now on display in the North Ayrshire Heritage Centre
+But to really appreciate it, see the Ardrossan Sarcophage itself on display in the North Ayrshire Heritage Centre